-Welcome to South Bay Bio - distributed in the UK and Ireland by Caltag Medsystems
+Welcome to South Bay Bio - Distributed Exclusively in the UK & Ireland by Caltag Medsystems

 South Bay Bio is a Platform Technology Company specialising in Bioassays, Enzymes and Advanced TR-FRET Technology.
 With increasing interest in Ubiquitin Proteasome System (UPS)-targeted drug development, the need for cutting edge and effective technologies grows.